databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 `databricks.environment.setupPythonEnv`, and the config view renders the two mutually exclusively.
 A user who sees this entry never emits that event.

+## Python environment adoption (VPEX)

+`python_env.adoption`, emitted by `pythonSetupExtensions.ts`
+(`recordPythonSetupAdoption`) and driven by `python-setup/controllers/PythonSetupAdoptionReporter.ts`.
+A once-per-session gauge, fired on the first `CONNECTED` transition so the attached compute is known.

+### Why it is emitted only when VPEX-active

+The event is recorded only for a project that has a uv-native setup on record (`databricks.pythonSetup.setupState` is present).
+That gate is deliberate: the event's mere presence is the **denominator** — one reading per session per project that ever completed a setup — so `venvPresent` over all such events is a true adoption rate, not a count without a base.

+### Why it is separate from `python_env.drift`

+Drift (from the drift detector) compares the selected compute's environment key against the recorded one.
+It never checks that the `.venv` still exists: a user who deletes the environment while compute is unchanged is not "drifted", yet has plainly stopped using the managed env. `venvPresent` measures exactly that — whether the managed interpreter is still on disk — which is orthogonal to drift. `venvPresent: false` is a real value (the env is gone), not an omitted-because-unknown field.

+### Why it derives no environment key

+An earlier plan had this event re-derive the current compute's env key in TypeScript to also report drift.
+It does not: the CLI is the authority on env keys (resolved via a `--dry-run`), and the drift detector already emits `python_env.drift` off that authoritative value.
+Re-deriving here would be a second, divergent source of truth.
+This event only reports the compute _kind_ (`currentTargetType`), read straight from the connection with no key involved.

 ## Privacy

 Only categorical/enum values and durations — no file paths, cluster names or IDs,